 Dena and her family moved to the Chico area in early 2002.
 She worked as a midwife for Paradise Midwifery Service at Feather River Hospital until her second daughter Sophia was born.
 By this time, Dena had attended about two hundred births.
 When her second daughter turned two, she knew the time for her homebirth practice had come.
 In 2005, Sacred Ways Homebirth was born.
-Dena has been honored to attend the births of almost a hundred Chico-area babies since opening her practice.
-This fall, 2010, she was excited to see her first home-born clients entering kindergarten!
+Dena has been honored to attend the births of over two hundred Chico-area babies since opening her practice.

 In addition to her passion for midwifery, Dena is a singer/songwriter.
 Her family spends many weeks each summer camping.
 They divide their time between remote wilderness areas and music festivals, where they can be found perforning uplifting, conscious folk music as The Moes Family Band.
 Check out the band here : https://www.facebook.com/MoesFamilyBand/ Dena and her family spent most of 2014 traveling through India, Nepal, and Thailand.
 Dena has written a book about their journey, and you can follow the book's road to publication at denamoes.com .
 Also visit the Midwife's Desk on Facebook for more information about Dena.

 Beginning in the spring of 2016, Dena is taking a break from providing home birth services.
 For information on what she is up to now, visit the blog at http://www.chicomidwife.blogspot.com and her new website http://www.denamoes.com